 Are you a member of staff?
 Are you a student?
 What type of IP have you created?
 How and with whom did you create the IP?
 Where did you create the IP?
 Academic staff?
-Academic- related staff?
+Academic-related staff?
 Non-academic staff?
 Research staff?
 Patient carer?
 Jointly appointed?
 Undergraduate?
 Postgraduate?
 Employed?
 Sponsored?
 Copyright materials, e.g. teaching materials, articles or source code?
 Inventions?
+Database right?
+UK design right?
 Created on your own?
 With a group?
 With your supervisor?
 With external funding?
-Open licence or with an external party?
+In collaboration with any external party?
 At a previous employer's?
 Using your employer's facilities e.g. laboratory equipment, computers?